Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/render-graph-create-a-texture.md

 ### Example

 The following Scriptable Renderer Feature contains an example render pass that creates a texture and clears it to yellow.
-Refer to [Inject a pass using a Scriptable Renderer Feature](renderer-features/scriptable-renderer-features/inject-a-pass-using-a-scriptable-renderer-feature.md#add-renderer-feature-to-asset) for instructions on how to add the render pass to a project.
+For more information about adding the render pass to the render pipeline, refer to [Inject a pass using a Scriptable Renderer Feature](renderer-features/scriptable-renderer-features/inject-a-pass-using-a-scriptable-renderer-feature.md#add-renderer-feature-to-asset).

 Use the [Frame Debugger](https://docs.unity3d.com/2023.3/Documentation/Manual/frame-debugger-window.html) to check the texture the render pass adds.